 A company known as FCUK is promoting a fragrance with a "scent to bed" advertising campaign.

-The FCC has approved the use of the f-word on any TV show or radio program.
+The FCC has approved the use of the

 The County of Los Angeles has requested that equipment vendors avoid using the industry term "Master/Slave" in product descriptions and labeling.

 Arab/Islamic states consistently vote against the U.S. in the United Nations.